Amine Khammas

-Amine Khammas (born 6 April 1999) is a professional footballer who plays as a left back for Apollon Limassol.
+Amine Khammas (born 6 April 1999) is a professional footballer who plays as a left back for Omonia.

 Career

-Khammas played with Genk as a junior.
+Khammas played with JMG Academy Lier and Genk as a junior.
 He made his first team debut with Genk in the Belgian Pro League on 29 July 2017 against Waasland-Beveren.

 International career

 Khammas was a youth international for Belgium at the U17 level.
 He later represented the Morocco U18s in a pair of friendlies against Portugal national under-18 football team in January 2017.
 He received a call-up to the senior Morocco national football team in August 2017.